HOME >> Single Blog

 What is Kano Model?

 The Kano Model, pronounced as "Kah-no," is a product roadmap prioritization approach that considers the degree to which features can satisfy customers.
 It helps product teams weigh the benefits of high-satisfaction features against their implementation costs to determine their strategic value.
-The Kano Model is one of several prioritization frameworks that product teams can use to rank their initiatives.
+The Kano Model is one of several prioritization frameworks that product teams can use to rank their initiatives, and it can also play a key role in demand shaping by influencing how features align with customer expectations and market demand.

 Unlike other prioritization frameworks, the Kano Model's main focus is on how much new features will satisfy users.
 It groups potential new features into various categories, ranging from those that could disappoint customers to those likely to satisfy or even delight customers.
 This customer-centric approach makes the Kano Model unique and helps product managers prioritize new features to improve customer satisfaction.

-The Benefits vs. Cost Model, for example, might use customer satisfaction among its scoring criteria but might also use different criteria, such as increased revenue.
+For example, a unity dashboard could be considered a high-priority feature if it enhances the user experience by providing a unified view of important metrics, satisfying both current user needs and anticipating future ones.
+The Benefits vs. Cost Model might use customer satisfaction among its scoring criteria but could also use different criteria, such as increased revenue.
 However, with the Kano Model, the key consideration for any new feature is how much it will satisfy users.
 This approach ensures that the product team's efforts are directed toward creating features that truly delight customers, ultimately leading to greater success for the product.

 History of Kano Model